thbrown/endlesswips/src/posts/guaranteed-stock-market-returns.md

   Just like taxes, fees can vary significantly from situation to situation.
 So, in order to keep the charts on this page broadly applicable, fees have been excluded as well.
 However, like with capital gains, I've included long-term CAGR calculations for a handful of different fee levels.

-  There are a few different kinds of fees I'm aware of when dealing with S&P 500 ETFs or mutual funds:
+  There are a few kinds of fees I'm aware of when dealing with S&P 500 ETFs or mutual funds.
+Many fees are reasonable to exclude because they are zero or are practically zero for several popular large S&P 500 ETFs/Mutual Funds.
+Therefore, the only fee we take into consideration is the expense ratio.

-  1.  _Expense Ratio_ - This fee is applied, over a year-long period, on the whole value of the investment.
+  - _Expense Ratio_ (included) - This fee is applied, over a year-long period, on the whole value of the investment.
 This covers the operating expenses for the fund.

-      The remaining fees, I believe, are reasonable to exclude because they are zero or are practically zero for several popular large S&P 500 ETFs/Mutual Funds.
-Therefore, the only fee we take into consideration is the expense ratio.

-  2.  _Advisory Fee_ - If you hold the S&P 500 ETF/Mutual Fund indirectly through a financial advisor/wealth manager/robo-advisor, you're likely paying this fee.
+  - _Advisory Fee_ (excluded) - If you hold the S&P 500 ETF/Mutual Fund indirectly through a financial advisor/wealth manager/robo-advisor, you're likely paying this fee.
 Many (but not all) advisors charge clients a percentage fee based on the client's total assets under their management.
 This fee is typically in the neighborhood of ~1% for human advisors and ~0.25% for robo-advisors.

          These percentages may sound small, but you'll see that they have a _significant_ negative effect on returns.
 If this applies to you, you can add your advisory fee percentage to the expense ratio when looking up your CAGR in the table below.
 That said, you can hold the fund directly in a brokerage account (e.g., Vanguard, Fidelity) to avoid paying this fee.

-  3.  _Commissions_ - Any kinds of sales fees, including front-end or back-end load fees on mutual funds.
+  - _Commissions_ (excluded) - Any kinds of sales fees, including front-end or back-end load fees on mutual funds.
 You can easily find commission-free trades for S&P 500 ETFs or no-load S&P 500 mutual funds.

-  4.  _Ask-Bid Spread_ and _Net Asset Value (NAV) vs Market Price Differences_ - These fees are a side effect of ETF intraday trading.
+  - _Ask-Bid Spread_ and _Net Asset Value (NAV) vs Market Price Differences_ (excluded) - These fees are a side effect of ETF intraday trading.
 Neither of these apply to mutual funds, which are priced daily.
 Unlike the expense ratio, these fees apply only on buy/sell transactions.

          For large S&P 500 ETFs, ask/bid spread is typically, small e.g. ~[0.01%](https://advisors.vanguard.com/investments/bidaskspread).
 NAV differences can end up effectively being a fee or a credit.
-On average, it's looks like [a wash](https://ycharts.com/companies/VOO/discount_or_premium_to_nav).
+On average, it's [a wash](https://ycharts.com/companies/VOO/discount_or_premium_to_nav).
 You can read more details on these ETF fees [here](https://www.schwab.com/resource-center/insights/content/etfs-how-much-do-they-really-cost#:~:text=When%20investing%20in%20ETFs%2C%20consider,premiums%20to%20net%20asset%20value).

-#### So What's the Answer?
+### So What's the Answer?

 For your reference, based of the Shiller data: